kanodesu/majorstudio-fall21/02 Qualitative/02D Final design, prototype and presentation/readme.md

 ## Design elements:
+I felt the word `Anonymous` is mysterious to me, so I decided to make my app in a dark background color, and hide the word `Anonymous` first with an orange brick.
+And when it's on hoversing, it will show the word `Anonymous`.

-I also used the same blue I found at the official NPG website as the primary color.
+I also used the same orange color I found at the official Cooper Hewitt, Smithsonian Design Museum website as the spot color on my dark background color app. `#EC622B`
-I picked a yellow as the frame color and a light yellow as the background color that works well with both the primary color and frame color.

-`Primary color: #586F7F`
-`Frame color: #DDBF8A`
-`Background color: #F9F2EA`

 ## Final Design
 ![1](https://github.com/kanodesu/majorstudio-fall21/blob/main/02%20Qualitative/02D%20Final%20design%2C%20prototype%20and%20presentation/Screen%20Shot%202021-11-30%20at%2013.30.00.png "1")